ItIsNotAPlayer/Super-Duper-Vanilla/DOCUMENTATION.md

 * Format the goodness knows how much nesting I used in my code because BROTHA EWWHH (maximum priority)

 ## CURRENT
-* Bring back Optifine support for the last time until 1.4.0

 * Implement bit packing for optimization

 * Improve fog calculation and settings (medium priority)